Spartan Plumbing Inc Trucks

 What are the signs that a plumbing issue is causing pests?

 Signs include foul odors, slow drains, increased pest activity, water stains, mold growth, and unexplained moisture in walls or floors.
+In Tacoma homes, also watch for soft spots in crawl space floors, unusually lush patches in your lawn, and large black ants, all of which can indicate a plumbing-related moisture problem.

 Can fixing plumbing issues help eliminate pests?